NikitaZhevnitskiy/web-assignment/README.md

 for test coverage
 `npm run test_coverage`

+### Main improvements in API & WEB-CLIENT
+I add feature to make items public/private.
+I was not able to init public todo-items when application was init.
+I update db schemas, add new end-point and create own text transfer format for delivering messages via ws.
+Its not implemented to final stage, because I got lost in chain of callbacks of ws -> repos -> controllers -> forEach methods.
+This is a final variant of my delivery.

 * WEB-client module Chat feature implemented with WebSockets
 * WEB-client has 50/50 implemented public/private items via sockets
 * WEB-client module ajax calls for create item and delete item